lincolnnguyen18/weespeak/README.md

 - User can follow other users
 - User can set a time to interact with any followers
 - User can friend users

+These might be too restrictive:

+- User can choose a permanent wake up time
+- User can change wake up time once a week
+- User can list goals for day at that wake up time
+- User can list up to three unfinished goals at a time

 ### WeeRead